-Exploring movement vocabulary and group dynamics both benefits communication skills and provides a good form of exercise.
+Exploring movement vocabulary and group dynamics improves communication skills and provides exercise through a creative process.

 For more information about workshops and school visits, please do not hesitate to contact us.